1999–2000 Boston Celtics season: Regular season

+Notable incidents

-This season also reached a breaking point for the Celtics, after a 96–94 home loss to the Raptors on March 1, 2000, where All-Star guard Vince Carter hit a three-pointer at the buzzer, which even drew cheers from the Celtics fans at the Fleet Center; Pitino went on a legendary rant in his post-game interview, wherein he blamed fans and the media for being negative towards the Celtics, and demanded them to stop reliving past glories; best remembered by the phrase "walking through that door", as he referred to retired Celtics legends Larry Bird, Kevin McHale and Robert Parish, who all won three championships with the team in the 1980s.
+This season also reached a breaking point for the Celtics, after a 96–94 home loss to the Raptors on March 1, 2000, in which All-Star guard Vince Carter hit a three-point shot at the buzzer, which even drew cheers from the Celtics fans at the FleetCenter.
+Pitino went on a legendary rant in his post-game interview, wherein he blamed fans and the media for being negative towards the Celtics, and demanded them to stop reliving past glories; best remembered by the phrase "walking through that door", as he referred to retired Celtics legends Larry Bird, Kevin McHale and Robert Parish, who all won three NBA championships with the team in the 1980s.
 This would not leave Celtics fans nor the Boston media any more satiated, and contributed to his eventual downfall.

+Aftermath

 Following the season, the Celtics were involved in a four-team trade, as Barros was traded to the Dallas Mavericks, while Fortson was dealt to the Golden State Warriors; however, Barros never played for the Mavericks, as he was traded to the Detroit Pistons two months later.
 Meanwhile, Cheaney was traded to the Denver Nuggets, and Pervis Ellison signed as a free agent with the Seattle SuperSonics.

-For the season, the team added their alternate logo of a cloverleaf above the shorts of their uniforms.